 To provide the best mental health care, start by looking at the barriers to that care.

-According to the American Academy of Child and Adolescent Psychiatry, one in three children have significant mental health issues.
+According to the American Academy of Child and Adolescent Psychiatry, about one in five children have significant mental health challenges.
 And half of teenagers who are living with mental illness that is severe enough to cause significant impairment in their day-to-day lives are not receiving treatment.

 What role can children's hospitals and health systems play in bridging the gap between how the emotional and mental side of health care is treated?
 "The earlier we can design treatment and intervention, there is a payoff not just to the kids and families but to society as well," says Jena Hausmann, CEO of Children's Hospital Colorado.
 "We must look at what role children's hospitals can have with schools and other community organizations."